 Hot tap water burns cause more deaths and hospitalizations than burns from any other hot liquids.

 - Facts About Poisons

 Medicines are the leading cause of poisoning in children.
 Poisoning by makeup and personal care products is the next most common cause.

 - First Aid for Poisonings

-Sometimes accidental poisonings can be treated in the home under the direction of a poison control center or your child's doctor.
+Sometimes accidental poisonings can be treated in the home under the direction of a poison control center or your child's healthcare provider.
 At other times, emergency medical care is necessary.

 - First-Aid Kit

 Detailed list of recommended items for a household first-aid kit

 - Flea, Mite, or Chigger Bites in Children